xinwenfu/GenCyber/DigitalForensics/README.md

 Why?
 What happens if we actually overwrite the file data, e.g., with zeroes or random numbers?
 If the file is big, such a deletion operation will take a long time.
 This is not very efficient.
-This is why we just actually update the file directory entry and also FATs to indicate the clusters used by the old file are free when we delete a file.
+This is why we just actually update the file directory entry and FATs to indicate the clusters used by the old file are free when we delete a file.
-In this way the performance of the computer will be improved.
+In this way the performance of the computer is improved.

 <img src="https://user-images.githubusercontent.com/69218457/193430325-0797de78-a30f-4863-aef9-50f702108017.png" width=512>

-However. you can see because the data area of the file is not changed, this gives us a chance that this file can be recovered.
+However, you can see because the data area of the file is not changed, this gives us a chance to recover this file.
 This is the reason why you recover a file.

 Question: can you always recover a deleted file?

 ## Autopsy—open source digital forensics platform